Oghenetegaaa/Bicycle-sales-analysis/README.md

 # Bicycle Sales Analysis Project
 ## Introduction

-I conducted a comprehensive analysis of a bicycle sales data to uncover valuable insights that will be used to inform the business to make beter decisions.This project focuses on examining the relationshiip between the customer demographics and how it enhances their decision of bicycle purchase.
+A comprehensive analysis of a bicycle sales dataset to uncover valuable insights that will be used to inform the business to make beter decisions.This project focuses on examining the relationshiip between the customer demographics and how it enhances their decision of bicycle purchase.
 At the end of this analysis a visualization was done to show trends, patters and insights.

 ## Screenshot of dateset